 The manual for the R is a bit vague on the cam set up but a copy of the full 85 US manual makes it simple.

 Turn engine to TDC 1-3 on the compression stroke,at this point the holes on the LHS of the cam drive gear will all be at the front

-The inside two index lines on the front cylinders should be as per the lower picture.
+The inside two index lines on the rear cylinders should be as per the upper picture.

-The outside two index lines for the rear cylinders should be as per the picture below
+The outside two index lines for the front cylinders should be as per the picture below

 You can now remove the cams and refit in the same position.

 I would back all the tappet adjusters right off befor removing the cam caps.

 Joy engineering did a set of cams for me,first class workmanship but took sooooo long.